CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/python_first_numba_accelerated_design.rst

 Once the method is verified and larger calculations require more performance, it can be adapted for Numba-CPU.
 Unless the Python implementation was already written against the compatible subset, reaching this stage requires deliberate porting rather than simply changing an execution option.
-Python features that Numba cannot compile are replaced with supported numerical forms and predictable control flow.
-See :doc:`python_numba_cpu_execution` for the execution path and :doc:`../extending/writing_numba_compatible_transport_code` for coding guidance.
+See :doc:`python_numba_cpu_execution` for the execution path and :doc:`../extending/writing_numba_compatible_transport_code` for the practical porting requirements.

 Numba-GPU Compilation
 ^^^^^^^^^^^^^^^^^^^^^

-GPU execution is a further stage.
-Device code typically imposes additional constraints on how data is stored and moved, how the GPU interacts with the host CPU, and how concurrent particle work is coordinated.
+GPU execution is a further stage with additional hardware constraints.
 Some code that works with Numba-CPU therefore requires further adaptation before it can execute on a GPU.
 These additional layers are described in :doc:`numba_gpu_execution`.

 Valid Stopping Points